Connect with others who understand.

 • Hoarseness or cough

-If you’re experiencing PAH symptoms while living with scleroderma, it’s important to talk with your doctor.
-They can run additional tests to make a diagnosis and get you on the right treatment plan.
-Examples include right heart catheterization (a procedure using a small, thin tube to examine your heart) and an echocardiogram to measure the pressure in your pulmonary arteries.
+If you experience PAH symptoms while living with scleroderma, it’s important to talk with a healthcare provider.
+They can perform an exam and run additional tests to make a diagnosis.
+PAH diagnosis tests include a right heart catheterization (a procedure that uses a small, thin tube to examine your heart) and an echocardiogram to measure the pressure in your pulmonary arteries.

 Fortunately, many scleroderma treatments are also effective for managing PAH.
 Your doctor, pulmonologist, and rheumatologist can work together to create the best treatment plan for you.

-If you have scleroderma and PAH, your doctor may prescribe blood pressure medications for both conditions.
+If you have scleroderma and PAH, your doctor may prescribe medications that lower pulmonary blood pressure.
 These drugs can help open your blood vessels to relieve high blood pressure in your lungs’ arteries and treat Raynaud’s symptoms.
-Examples include phosphodiesterase-5 inhibitors like tadalafil (Adcirca) and sildenafil (Revatio), as well as calcium channel blockers like diltiazem (Cardizem) and nifedipine.
+Examples include phosphodiesterase 5 (PDE5) inhibitors and calcium channel blockers.

-The U.S. Food and Drug Administration (FDA) has also approved several other medications to treat systemic sclerosis-associated PAH.
-They include endothelin receptor antagonists (ERAs), prostanoids, and soluble guanylate cyclase (sGC) stimulators.
-These medications also help relax and open your pulmonary arteries to treat high blood pressure.
+The U.S. Food and Drug Administration (FDA) has also approved several other types of medications to treat systemic sclerosis-associated PAH.
+They include endothelin receptor antagonists (ERAs), prostacyclin therapies, activin signaling inhibitors, and soluble guanylate cyclase (sGC) stimulators.
+These medications help relax and open your pulmonary arteries to treat high blood pressure.

-On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 54,000 members come together to ask questions, give advice, and share their stories with others who understand life with pulmonary hypertension.
+On myPHteam, the social network for people with pulmonary hypertension and their loved ones, over 57,000 members come together to ask questions, give advice, and share their stories with others who understand life with pulmonary hypertension.

 Are you living with scleroderma and pulmonary arterial hypertension?
 What symptoms do you experience?
 What treatments have helped you manage these conditions?
 Post your suggestions in the comments below, or start a conversation on your Activities page.